 There are nearly 800 million people living in extreme poverty globally.
 In places like Northern Uganda, ⅔ of people who transition out of poverty actually fall back within a few years.
 We partner with our clients to ensure they make a permanent transition out of poverty.

 Our programs are locally developed, serve the whole person and capitalize on the inherent potential in our clients.
 Despite the odds being stacked against them, people are capable of pulling themselves and their families out of poverty.

 The Capable Graduation Program serves people living in extreme poverty.
 Prior to joining the program, clients survive on less than $1.90 per day and likely experience the physical, social, psychological and spiritual vulnerabilities that come with living in extreme poverty.
 They are the subsistence farmers and petty traders that make up the majority of the global poor.
-We believe that our clients are not defined by their circumstance, but by their potential
+We believe that our clients are not defined by their circumstances, but by their potential.

 A two year program that unlocks potential and leads to a transition out of poverty.
 We provide mentorship and counseling, intensive training, and access to financial services.
 Our clients gain the knowledge and skillsets they need to make the journey out of poverty and develop the resiliency required to not fall back in.

 We work closely with the local government and our partners to identify those who need the program the most.
 Clients qualify for the program based on a needs-assessment survey administered as part of our client selection process.
 Once invited into the program, they form groups comprised of 20 households based on the community where they live.